harishvs/litgpt-slurm/README.md

 cd litgpt-slurm

 # Example command to submit a job to Slurm
-run slurm_st.sh , this will create a script and also sumit it
+run slurm_ft.sh , this will create a fine tuning script and also sumit it